-Technical Learning College (TLC) will keep all student records for a minimum of seven years.
+TLC will keep all student records for a minimum of seven years.
 It is your responsibility to give the completion certificate to the appropriate agencies.
-We will send the required information to Texas, Indiana and Pennsylvania for your certificate renewals.
+We will send the required information the equired State agency for your certificate renewals.

 ADA Compliance